raml-org/raml-spec/versions/raml-10/raml-10.md

 Facets express various additional restrictions beyond those which types impose on their instances, such as the optional `minimum` and `maximum` facets for numbers, or the `enum` facet for scalars.
 In addition to the built-in facets, RAML provides a way to declare user-defined facets for any data type.

-The user-defined facet is declared using the OPTIONAL `facets` property in a type declaration.
-The value of the `facets` property is a map.
+The user-defined facet is declared using the OPTIONAL `facets` facet in a type declaration.
+The value of the `facets` facet is a map.
 The key names the user-defined facet.
 The corresponding value defines the concrete value that the respective facet can take.
 The syntax of a [property declaration](#property-declarations) and user-defined facet declaration are the same.
 A facet restricts instances of a subtype, not its type, based on the concrete value defined in the facet declaration.

 Facet names MUST NOT begin with open parenthesis, to disambiguate the names from annotations.
 User-defined facet names on a type MUST NOT match built-in facets on that type, nor facet names of any ancestor type in the inheritance chain of the type.